 Regardless of parenting style, there is something for everyone here.
 Whether you are looking for advice for your own children or are an educator working in school or childcare, you’ll find something useful in this collection of titles.

-Five best parenting books to help parents be a better parent and raise happy kids:
+Five evidence-based parenting books to help parents be a better parent and raise happy kids:

-Amelia Bowler provides a fantastic resource to parents and educators alike to support children with an ODD diagnosis.
+As far as evidence-based parenting books go, this one is phenonmenal.
+Amelia Bowler provides a fantastic resource for parents and educators alike.
 Not only that, she also provides practical tools and strategies for supporting children with other diagnoses such as ADHD and autism, and it’s also really useful for neurotypical kids as well.

 As a parent of a neurodiverse child with an ODD diagnosis, Amelia writes from her real-life experiences.
 Her credibility not only as a professional but as an experienced parent shines through in her realistic approach to parenting through challenging times.